 There are still a few sites that were somehow bypassed during the fire and have plenty of tree cover.
 The quest is trying to find these, especially if you visit during high season.
 During offseason you will have a greater chance of getting of these.
 If you have a choice, our favorite is site #11.
 It is close to the the restroom but not too close, has a great amount of space at the site itself as well as plenty of area to explore behind the site.

 All sites at this campground are located near pit toilets, trash receptacles and potable water pumps.
 Each individual site has fire rings and picnic tables.
-For those arriving in RV’s (even the JUCY), note, there are no dump station or utility hookups.
+For those arriving in RV’s (even the JUCY mini-RV like we were in), note, there are no dump station or utility hookups.

 The fees are $12 per night which needs to be paid in cash or by check at the drop box.
 Pick up on envelope on your way into the campground so you don’t have to go back.